Germany ready to dilute austerity medicine for reform-minded France

-BERLIN After ramming austerity medicine down the throats of smaller euro zone countries for the past four years, Germany is showing clemency toward its closest ally, France.
+BERLIN After ramming austerity medicine down the throats of smaller euro zone countries for the past four years, Germany is showing clemency towards its closest ally, France.

 The last thing Germany needs is deeper trouble to its west.